 The doctors and the oral healthcare professionals at Burch Dental, located near you in Loves Park and Rockford, want to educate their patients, current and new, on helpful tips to improve their brushing and flossing techniques.

 Below are the answers to the typical questions asked of Burch Dental about the proper ways to brush and floss.

 When there are no dental issues present, then everyone should brush and floss at least once every day.
-This frequency will be increased when some form of condition or disease is present, like decay, plaque build-up or the onset of gum disease.
+This frequency will be increased when some form of condition or disease is present, like decay, plaque build-up, or the onset of gum disease.

 Be sure to use the gentle method when brushing.
 It does not take a lot of pressure to remove plaque.
-Brushing too hard over too long of time will harm the gums and erode the enamel.
+Brushing too hard over too long of a time will harm the gums and erode the enamel.